Stakeholders explained in simple terms

 Medium – high; depending on how many competitors there are, the impact on your ability to do business can be high.

-Types of stakeholders en
+types of stakeholders en

 Fig.: Every company has internal and external stakeholders.